This is lengthy, but it will be worth it..

 Bigger images take longer to load and slow down the website.

 Plugins such as ShortPixel will help in optimizing images.
 It’s better to resize the images properly and then upload them.
-You can also use Snagit to take the screenshot & resize it before uploading to your blog.
+You can also use Snagit to take the screenshot & resize it before uploading it to your blog gallery.